Clicky

 3. The payout is free from income tax and, usually, inheritance tax

-As there are no income tax or inheritance tax liabilities (when placed into trust correctly), your family will receive the full payout if you die.
+There are no income tax or inheritance tax liabilities (when placed into trust correctly), so the policy’s beneficiaries will receive the full payout if you die.

 5. No payout if the policy is cancelled